 HRC Celebrates National Adoption Month

-November 1, 2010 by Ellen Kahn, Family Project Director
+November 1, 2010 by Ellen Kahn, Director of the Children, Youth & Families Program

 The following comes from HRC Family Project Director Ellen Kahn: